 The presentation simply doesn’t matter that much to you

-Winging it.
 I can promise you that ‘winging it’ rarely works!
 If you’re super-experienced and/or know your topic backwards, you may get away with winging it, but it’s often an excuse coming from unwillingness to put the time in, arrogance or fear.
-Interestingly though, the presenters who are super-experienced and know their topic in great detail are often the ones who continue to put in the extra time and effort to make sure they stay at the top of their game.
+Interestingly though, think about the presenters you know who are super-experienced and know their topic in great detail.
+They’re often the ones who continue to put in the extra time and effort to make sure they stay at the top of their game.

 I heard a story from a client yesterday who told me about her father who’d been a real estate auctioneer for years.
 He would do three or four auctions every Saturday for fifty weeks of the year – and every week he would practise each auction out loud, record it, and his daughter would transcribe it for him…for years.
-It probably won’t surprise you to learn that he was very successful in real estate!
+It probably won’t surprise you to learn that he was successful in real estate!
 That focus and perseverance tends to pay off.

 Here’s what I recommend you need to think about before you give any presentation: